WeegeeVenom/RHDSRandomizer/README.md

 ### In Development
 - Titles and Descriptions update properly with the randomized games
 ### Planned
-- Flag to toggle remixes, sequels
+- Flag to toggle remixes, sequels (on, off, shuffle separately)
 - Flag to make sequels come after their original games randomized
 - Allow you to set the seed manually, to allow for consistent scrambles
 - Integrate the Tinke portion into the code to make it easier for the user
 - Archipelago Integration :eyes:

+## **Note**
+This mod seems to work with the RH Touchless mod, from what I tested.
+Just make sure to patch the file with the Touchless mod **before** applying the randomization!
 ## Credits
 - @TheAlternateDoctor and @patataofcourse at the Rhythm Heaven Modding Discord for helping me with the research on the code for the game!